+The furnace is controlled by the main Multiplex control panel located in the front roadside roof locker.
 The reset button, depending on model, is located on the furnace behind the access panel or behind the panel next to the furnace.
 Remove the panel to gain access.